Deacllock/OSpy/README.md

 # OSpy
-OSpy is a tool that will allow a user to acces a network and then extract information from a remote machine available in the same network.
+OSpy is a tool that will allow a user to access a network and then extract information from a remote device available in the same network.